matthew0ng/Business-Intelligence-Dashboard/README.md

 ## Overview

-I analyzed an NBA Rookies dataset containing essential performance statistics to understand how basketball has changed over the years and which statistics may increase a player’s odds of being inducted into the Hall of Fame through interactive visualizations.
+I analyzed an NBA dataset containing rookie's essential performance statistics to understand how basketball has changed over the years and which statistics may increase a player’s odds of being inducted into the Hall of Fame through interactive visualizations.

 ## Dataset Information